Share

 Ad Networks on Offer

-• AdSense.
-The granddaddy of them all, integrating AdSense gives you a range of display formats to choose from and near bottomless inventory.
-The glory days of easy AdSense revenue are in the past but it remains a viable option for many sites.
+• AdSense – The original, integrating AdSense gives you a range of display formats to choose from and near bottomless inventory.

-• Amazon Associates.
-A perfect fit for certain sites, Amazon Associates enables you to advertise an enormous range of products from across their stores on an affiliate basis.
+• Amazon Associates – A perfect fit for content creators, publishers, and bloggers, Amazon Associates enables you to advertise an enormous range of products.

-New advertising networks are springing into life every day, many of them targeting specific niches.
-There’s a good roundup of current AdSense alternatives over at the AdPushup blog for those looking to dive deeper.
+New advertising networks are springing into life every day, and many of them target specific niches.
+There’s a good roundup of current AdSense alternatives over at the Blogging Explorer for those looking to dive deeper.

 Two Advertising Success Stories to Inspire

-The variety of plugins and ad networks on offer today mean that it has never been easier to explore advertising as a monetization strategy, but the road to long-term success is often far from smooth.
+The variety of plugins and ad networks available today make it easier than ever to explore advertising as a monetization strategy, but the road to long-term success is often far from smooth.

 We’ve picked out two examples of people who’ve knocked it out of the park in the advertising arena to inspire you on your journey.